voldikss/vim-skylight/README.md

 #### `:Skylight[!] [...]` search and open a drop-down menu to display the results

-- If `!` is given, perform live previewing
+- If `!` is given, perform live previewing for multiple entries
 - If use with an optional argument:
   - `:Skylight file` regard the text under cursor as a filepath and search
   - `:Skylight tag` regard the text under cursor as a symbol and search